clauswinklestein/Perez-Jinayon-Polo-ITE18-GLM1-Final-Project/README.md

 1. Clone or download the project repository.

-2\.
-Open the project in Godot 4.5.
+2. Extract the zip file

 3\.
+Make sure you have Godot 4.5 installed.

+4\.
 Ensure the required import files (sprites, sounds) are placed in the correct directories.

-4\.
-Run game.tscn to start the game.
+5\.
+Run Coin Runner.exe to start the game.

 **Controls:**
 Arrow Keys or WASD – Move